The 5 Best USA-Made Frying pans (2026 Reviews)

 The stainless steel skillet collection excels in even heating, heat retention, and precise temperature control.

-It is safe for induction, oven (up to 600 F), and broiler, and looks great as a serving platter as well.
+It is safe for induction, oven (up to 600°F), and broiler, and it looks great as a serving platter as well.

 The downsides of this skillet, though not many, are that stainless steel is not a nonstick material and takes some time to get used to.